 The use of more than one substance at a time is called polysubstance use.
 The use of other drugs can influence the withdrawal process.
 Honesty is important when discussing your case with a doctor.
 Be sure to discuss all drugs you have been using when beginning the detox process.

 The first step of detox is to monitor the symptoms of withdrawal.
 This is determined by a thorough medical assessment.
-From there, doctors are able to effectively control and stabilize these symptoms.
+From there, doctors can control and stabilize these symptoms effectively.

-No matter how long a person has been drinking, remember that recovery is possible.
+Remember that recovery is possible no matter how long a person has been drinking.
 Entering detox can be scary.
 If you or someone you love needs help to overcome addiction, don’t remain silent.
-Medical professionals can help ensure a smoother, safer detox process.
-They can be the first hand that helps transition a person from fatal illness to a life of freedom.
+At Origins Behavioral Healthcare, our mental health and addiction treatment programs can help ensure a smoother, safer detox process.
+They can be the first hand that helps transition a person from a fatal illness to a life of freedom.

 If drugs or alcohol are causing problems, we have solutions.
 Call 561-841-1296.